vishvAsa/vishvAsa.github.io/content/conversations/YT/AchAraH/respect_standards.md

 > There’s a clear difference between a respectful philosophical discussion and what comes across as personal attacks. - @prathamkare694

 But what respect you want us to show to frauds?
+To the extant that they were flawed bhAgavata-s, yes I respect them.
+Not beyond that.

 If we find our fellows faking quotes left and right (from shruti, venkaTanAtha, Apastamba etc.. ),
 and promoting degeneracy based on that,